Week 1 NFL Picks: Season-Opening Betting Odds, Vegas Spreads and Projections

 Keenum is a guy coming off one solid season out of nowhere who had superb coaching at his back, so bettors being shy about his upside is understandable.

 But this matchup is more about Denver's defense at home.
-The Von Miller unit is not only very good, it added No. 5 pick Bradley Chubb to the equation, which makes for a nightmare scenario for Wilson.
+The Von Miller unit is not only very good, it also added No. 5 pick Bradley Chubb to the equation, which makes for a nightmare scenario for Wilson.

 Not only will a depleted Seahawks roster need a heroic effort from Wilson to make this one close, they are notorious in recent years for starting slow.
 They started 2017 1-2, 2016 4-2-1 and 2015 2-4, especially struggling away from home.

 In Denver, Wilson won't have enough in the face of a hostile crowd and elite pass rush.

 Prediction: Broncos 23, Seahawks 17